 - New or worsening pain

-- Mental health issues such as low mood, anxiety or depression
+- New mental health issues such as low mood, anxiety or depression

-For life-threatening illnesses or injuries, call 911 or go the Emergency Department to be assessed and treated immediately.
-This includes suspected stroke or heart attack, poisoning or overdose, major trauma, head injury with loss of consciousness, etc.
+For life-threatening illnesses or injuries, call 911 or go to the Emergency Department to be assessed and treated immediately.

 UPCCs do not have these services on-site: